 The flavoured milk powder brand Nesquik is a prime example of how this is being achieved over time.
 In 2015, added sugar in Nesquik was reduced by 15% for the original chocolate flavour and 27% for strawberry.
 Now, further reductions have been announced.

 of sugar has been cut from Nestlé products since 2007

 Nesquik Less Sugar, which has just 3.4 grams of added sugar will launch in the UK this year while a lower-sugar version of Nesquik will be available in the United States next year.

 Reducing added sugar is one of a wide range of commitments the company has made on nutrition, such as reducing the amount of salt and saturated fat in its products.
-At the same time it is committed to increasing healthier nutrients such as vitamins, minerals and whole grain.
+At the same time it is committed to adding vegetables, fiber and whole grains.